tintindas/poetry-archive/src/pages/poems/A_Man_Said_to_the_Universe.md

+---
+layout: "../../layouts/PoemLayout.astro"
-# A Man Said to the Universe
+title: A Man Said to the Universe

-### Stephen Crane
+poet: Stephen Crane
+---

 A man said to the universe:
 “Sir, I exist!”
 “However,” replied the universe,
 “The fact has not created in me
 A sense of obligation.”